w3c/Guide/bp.md

 Discussion at the [October 2015 Advisory Committee meeting](https://www.w3.org/2015/10/27-ac-minutes.html#item02) indicated disparate opinions about whether to insist that proposed work should meet empirical criteria before being put on the Recommendation track.

+Arguments in favor of mandatory incubation included:
+- The status quo "aspirational" approach  assumes that whatever a WG produces will be implemented, but WGs without a reality check from implementers tend to create specs that don't get used in the real world.
+- Recommendation track documents that don't get implented or widely used do not advance W3C's mission or enhance its reputation
+- W3C should join the industry trend toward more data-driven decision making
+- It's useful to identify *what* criteria are prerequisites for a Recommendation Track effort, but not to prescribe *how* those criteria are to be met.
+So incubation in a CG is just one way to meet the criteria, not the only way.

-Arguments against using W3C Community Groups to incubate proposals until they met such criteria included:
+Arguments against mandating using W3C Community Groups to incubate proposals until they met empirical criteria included:
 - Incubation isn't a silver bullet to be applied to every situation
 - If a CG incubates a spec that gets implemented in the browsers, it's hard to motivate them to take it to a WG for broad review
 - If the CG did not work by consensus, the de facto standard might be imposed by a single strong editor or cabal of the top browsers
-- There may be gaps in the patent commitment if all spec contributors don't join the WG
+- There may be gaps in the patent commitment if all spec contributors to the incubation don't join the WG

-This document tries to identify *what* criteria promote the success of a Recommendation Track effort rather than prescribing *how* those criteria are to be met.
+The readiness criteria below outline the W3C community's sens of the best practices for striking an appropriate balance among these perspectives.
+They encourage all involved in advancing work to the Recommendation track to have more evidence
+*available* for the decision and to think carefully about how to interpret it.
+It does not propose an algorithmic process that uses only hard data without a role for human judgment.

 ##Readiness Criteria